pootlepress/woobuilder/README.txt

 == Installation ==

-Installing "Pootle Pagebuilder" can be done either by searching for "Pootle Pagebuilder" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "WooCommerce Builder" can be done either by searching for "WooCommerce Builder" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Make sure WooCommerce addon is enabled in WordPress admin > 'Page Builder' > 'Modules'.
 2. Upload the ZIP file through the 'Plugins' > 'Add New' > 'Upload' screen in your WordPress dashboard.